Is $150,000 a good salary in New Hampshire?

 Common questions

-It's at roughly the 69th percentile for New Hampshire after adjusting for the state's median income ($96,838).
-Nationally that's about the 75th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+- It sits at roughly the 69th percentile of New Hampshire households in the state's own Census ACS 2024 income distribution (New Hampshire median $99,782).
+Nationally that's about the 76th percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 Full data sources and formulas: /sources.